 Geneva 1 hr

 Megeve is a great choice for intermediate skiiers, families, corporate groups, ski weekends and non-skiers wanting a mountain escape.

 From early December to mid-April, with the Glacier staying open all year round.

-Ticks most of the boxes for first timers with a relaxed atmosphere and lots of easy terrain to get about on once you’ve mastered your turns – and more than 30 restaurants in the mountains to rest at too when you need a break.
+Ticks most of the boxes for first-timers with a relaxed atmosphere and lots of easy terrains to get about on once you’ve mastered your turns – and more than 30 restaurants in the mountains to rest at too when you need a break.

 There are multiple options for childcare in this very family-friendly resort including nanny services, nurseries and special ski schools for kids.
 There are no less than four separate kids clubs to try out too.

 Megeve is one of the original great resorts of the Alps, established by the Baroness de Rothschild no less back in the 1920s as France’s answer to St Moritz.
 It remains to this day one of the prettiest ski resorts in the world with cobbled streets surrounding the pedestrianised main square where a huge Christmas tree is erected each December.
 There’s even a medieval church and horse-drawn sleighs for taxis.
 Courchevel kind of usurped Megeve’s “best in France for the rich and famous” status in the 1960s but the village has quietly carried on regardless, with those in the know still preferring to ski here and leave Courchevel to the tourists!